wemake-services/kira-stale/README.md

 Policy:
 1. All actions must be idempotent: multiple runs – the same state
 2. All actions must make sense for all projects
+3. Dry run your script several times with `--dry-run` flag to make sure it works

 ## Installation